What is cyberbullying?

 - Contact should cease between the child and the bully immediately, neither a child or a parent should ever have a public engagement with a bully online outside of sending a clear message to STOP

-- Any content that the child has received should be RECORDED, screen captured etc
+- Save all the harmful content the child receives, screen captured etc

-- Finally the matter should be REPORTED to the social media site, School, Club or Gardai
+- REPORT the matter to the social media site, School, Club or Gardai

-- This type of behaviour should never be tolerated.
-Children should be encouraged to report if they see others being cyberbullied
+- cyberbullying should never be tolerated.
+Alweays encourage children to report, if they see others being cyberbullied online

 - Parents also have to realise that it may be their child who is in fact the bully.
 Very often, especially for younger children they may cyberbully another without realising that they are even doing it.
 What they may see as a bit of fun or slagging may in fact be harmful cyberbullying.
 In this instance parents should